Link Search Menu Expand Document

 }

-The name of the parameter is not required.
-The library is replacing it with the actual name of the property passed from the object.
+The parameter name is not required.
+The library replaces it with the actual property name from the object.

 Anonymous Types